Broughton Shopping Park: British Land management

-Alan Barker, centre manager at Broughton Shopping, said: “Community is hugely important to us, so it’s brilliant to mark the milestone by supporting a worthy cause for each year we’ve been around.
+Alan Barker, centre manager at Broughton Shopping, said: "Community is hugely important to us, so it's brilliant to mark the milestone by supporting a worthy cause for each year we've been around.
 Although many retailers have been here since we opened, the centre is still unrecognisable from the one which launched back in 1999.
-In the past few years especially, we’ve gone from strength to strength to become one of the region’s leading leisure destinations."
+In the past few years especially, we've gone from strength to strength to become one of the region's leading leisure destinations."

 In March 2020, plans to bring a 24-hour gym to Broughton Shopping Park were approved.
 Pure Gym, the UK’s largest gym chain, submitted proposals for a new 1,069 m^{2} facility to Flintshire Council in January 2020, the company’s application was approved in March and will see the premises vacated by Nike after its store closed in June 2019, to be newly occupied by Pure Gym.
 The gym would be the second Pure Gym in North Wales, after Wrexham's Central retail park.

 During the COVID-19 pandemic, the park (excluding supermarkets) were shut in late March 2020, and following Welsh Government guidelines, re-opened in stages, in June, July and August 2020.
-The effects of the pandemic on the park's tenants are still uncertain.

 In November 2021, Sam Rowlands, an MS for North Wales, called for the Welsh Government to make improvements to the slip road junction 36a of the A55, which only connects the shopping park with traffic from the east from Chester and Wrexham.
 Rowlands stated improvements to the route from the west, which goes through the village of Broughton, should be made.
 The government stated it would not make changes to the junction and would instead focus on alternative ways to travel to the shopping park to address climate change.